PostgreSQL: Foreign data wrappers

 PostgreSQL can link to other systems to retrieve data via foreign data wrappers (FDWs).

 These can take the form of any data source, such as a file system, another relational database management system (RDBMS), or a web service.
 This means that regular database queries can use these data sources like regular tables, and even join multiple data-sources together.

 Interfaces

-For connecting to applications, PostgreSQL includes the built-in interfaces libpq (the official C application interface) and ECPG (an embedded C system).
+PostgreSQL supports a binary communication protocol that allows applications to connect to the database server.
+The protocol is versioned (currently 3.0, as of PostgreSQL 7.4) and has a detailed specification.

+The official client implementation of this communication protocol is a C API, libpq.
+In addition, the officially supported ECPG tool allows SQL commands to be embedded in C code.
+Both are part of the standard PostgreSQL distribution.

 Third-party libraries for connecting to PostgreSQL are available for many programming languages, including C++, Java, Julia, Python, Node.js, Go, and Rust.

 Procedural languages

 Procedural languages allow developers to extend the database with custom subroutines (functions), often called stored procedures.
 These functions can be used to build database triggers (functions invoked on modification of certain data) and custom data types and aggregate functions.
 Procedural languages can also be invoked without defining a function, using a DO command at SQL level.

 Languages are divided into two groups: Procedures written in safe languages are sandboxed and can be safely created and used by any user.
 Procedures written in unsafe languages can only be created by superusers, because they allow bypassing a database's security restrictions, but can also access sources external to the database.
 Some languages like Perl provide both safe and unsafe versions.

 PostgreSQL has built-in support for three procedural languages: